Snelling Avenue is a must-see landmark in St. Paul.

 Moving northbound, the intersection of Snelling and Randolph feels urban; buildings hug the wide sidewalks and apartments are above the shops.
 The further northward I go, the heavier flow of traffic makes the area a biker’s nightmare even during quietest weekend hours.

 From Randolph heading north, Snelling has single-family homes until St. Clair.
 Macalaster College’s green median turns the avenue into a three block stretch akin to Summit Avenue.
 This looks nice, for a short period, but quickly converts back.
-Despite good effort, the median that was designed to help students cross tightens the space and makes me feel on-guard.
+Despite good effort, the median that was designed to help students across tightens the space and makes me feel on-guard.
 Speeding cars pass on my left and I debate jumping onto the sidewalk.

 North of Summit you’ll find strip malls, a Buffalo Wild Wings, a gas station, and a hodgepodge of light industrial until you hit I-94 and University Avenue.
 Anyone who has driven this section of Snelling knows that congestion is the norm.
 But not today.
 I-94 construction has closed the intersection to cars and the silence is oddly beautiful.
 I picked up my bike and just walked right over.
 It’s a beautiful feeling to have control over a space that would otherwise be inhospitable.